sean-mccorkle/Hospitable/README.md

         tophat db/gen  file_d_f,file_e_f           file_d_r,file_e_r

-   ensuring that the specified environment and all files needed for the execution are pre-prepared for the execution. `hosp` will create, in the current directory, a condor submit file `hosp.condor` for two processes, an executable driver script  `hosp_remote_driver`, and two subdirectories for collecting the output from each process, `hosp.Subdir[01]`.
+   ensuring that the specified environment and all files needed for the execution are pre-prepared for the execution.
+On the head node, `hosp` will create, in the current directory, a condor submit file `hosp.condor` for two processes, an executable driver script  `hosp_remote_driver`, and two subdirectories for collecting the output from each process, `hosp.Subdir[01]`.

    The job will be immediately ready for submission to condor with this command: